-UW Health Earns 2018 "Leader in LGBTQ Healthcare Equality" Designation
+UW Health Earns 'Leader in LGBTQ Healthcare Equality' Designation

 "American Family Children's Hospital, UW Hospital and Clinics and UW Health at The American Center were granted leader status," said Shiva Bidar-Sielaff, chief diversity officer for UW Health.
 "We are honored by the recognition.
 We strive every day to provide inclusive care for our LGBTQ patients and families."

-For the second year, participants were given a numerical score based on their policies and practices.
-The HEI participants were assessed on four criteria: LGBTQ Patient-Centered Care, LGBTQ Patient Services and Support, Employee Benefits and Policies, and LGBTQ Patient and Community Engagement.
-In 2018, 418 facilities received the maximum score in each section and earned an overall score of 100.
+For the third year, participants were given a numerical score based on their policies and practices.
+The HEI participants were assessed on four criteria: Non-Discrimination and Staff Training, Patient Services and Support, Employee Benefits and Policies, and Patient and Community Engagement.

 "We are committed to offering compassionate care and remarkable healthcare, so it is an honor to be recognized again," said UW Health CEO Dr. Alan Kaplan.
 "Diversity and inclusion are critical to UW Health's mission."

 A record 680 health-care facilities took part in the HEI 2019 survey.
 The HRC Foundation also proactively researched key policies at more than 1000 non-participating hospitals.

 "The health care facilities that participate in HRC's Healthcare Equality Index are making clear that they stand on the side of fairness and are committed to providing inclusive care to their LGBTQ patients," said Human Rights Campaign Foundation president Alphonso David.
 "Going beyond inclusive non-discrimination policies, these health care facilities are adopting best practices in the areas of LGBTQ patient care and support, employee policies and benefits, and LGBTQ patient and community engagement."